 The folder structure generated by the initialization script is as follows:

 my-docs (1) ├── articles/ (2) ├── frontend/ (3) ├── src/main/java/ (4) ├── dspublisher/ (5) └── pom.xml (6)

 The root folder name is the short name provided to the initialization script

 Java component examples

-Maven POM for theme and component dependencies
+Maven Project Object Model (POM) for theme and component dependencies

 See Development Build to learn how to run Design System Publisher locally.

 See Production Setup to learn how to run prepare the documentation website for production deployment/hosting.

 See the other articles to learn how to customize the content and the styles of your documentation website.